tokufxug/ConvertingSideBySide3DVideoToMultiviewHEVC/README.md

 This sample app demonstrates the process for converting side-by-side video files to MV-HEVC, encoding the output as a QuickTime file.
 The output is placed in the same directory as the input file, with `_MVHEVC` appended to the original filename.

+You can verify this sample's MV-HEVC output by opening it with the sample project from [Reading multiview 3D video files][1].

 For the full details of the MV-HEVC format, see [Apple HEVC Stereo Video - Interoperability Profile (PDF)](https://developer.apple.com/av-foundation/HEVC-Stereo-Video-Profile.pdf) and [ISO Base Media File Format and Apple HEVC Stereo Video (PDF)](https://developer.apple.com/av-foundation/Stereo-Video-ISOBMFF-Extensions.pdf).

 ## Configure the sample code project